filrg/pcprep/USAGE.md

 #### Voxel process
 ##### `voxel <voxel-size>`
-  Voxel the processing point cloud given the voxel size.
+  Voxelize the processing point cloud given the voxel size.
   - `voxel-size=FLOAT`
-  Specifies the step size to voxel the processing point cloud.
+  Specifies the step size to voxelize the processing point cloud.

 #### Remove duplicates process
-##### `remove-dupplicates`
+##### `remove-duplicates`
-  Remove dupplicated point in the processing point cloud.
+  Remove duplicated points in the processing point cloud.

 ---

 ### Status Option
 #### `-s, --status=STATUS [<ARG>...]`
   Calculates the status of the input point cloud based on the given factors.
-  - `STATUS`: An string identifier of the status calculation method.
+  - `STATUS`: A string identifier of the status calculation method.
   - `<ARG>,...`: Arguments for the calculation.
   Example: `--status=aabb 1 0 bbox%04d.ply`,`-s aabb 1 0 bbox%04d.ply`